supix/DIploy/README.md

  * where have implementations to be put?
  * where has container configuration to be put?

+I placed such a [StackOverflow question](http://stackoverflow.com/questions/36386467/where-dependency-injection-registrations-have-to-be-put) some times ago.
+The answers brought me to the right path.
+This article expands on this topic showing a concrete solution to the problem.

-Let's see a possible way to organize a project while using DI, with an example in C# using [Visual Studio CE 2013](https://www.visualstudio.com/it/vs/community/) and [SimpleInjector](https://simpleinjector.org/index.html) DI library.
+The presented example is written in C# using [Visual Studio CE 2013](https://www.visualstudio.com/it/vs/community/) and [SimpleInjector](https://simpleinjector.org/index.html) as DI library.
+The presentation layer is based on an ASP.NET-MVC5 architecture, so the composition root role is played by each of the controllers.
+Anyway, this concepts are general and can be applied whatever composition root you have.

-The concepts described are highly general but, for the sake of concretness, let's imagine to have an e-commerce application that provides the user with a list of the most *popular* products.
+For the sake of being concrete, let's imagine to have an e-commerce application that provides the user with a list of *the most popular products*.

 The architecture can be organized as shown in the picture.
 There is a domain model, a persistence layer, an application database and a presentation layer.
 Layers have dependencies, as shown by the arrows which represent the *uses* relation.